 Discover the career path of George Lucas, from the first major opportunity to industry-changing achievements.

-In 1971, George Lucas founded a film production company called Lucasfilm.
+In 1971, George Lucas founded the film production company Lucasfilm.

-In 1975, George Lucas founded Industrial Light & Magic (ILM) to create visual effects for his films.
+In 1975, George Lucas founded Industrial Light & Magic (ILM) to create visual effects for Star Wars after discovering that the in-house effects department at 20th Century Fox was no longer operational.

-On September 12, 1977, Lucasfilm was incorporated as Lucasfilm Ltd.
+On September 12, 1977, Lucasfilm was officially incorporated as Lucasfilm Ltd.

-In 1978, Lucas's company, the Star Wars Corporation, Inc., produced the Star Wars Holiday Special for 20th Century Fox Television.
+In 1978, Lucas's Star Wars Corporation, Inc. produced the Star Wars Holiday Special for 20th Century Fox Television.

 In 1991, The George Lucas Educational Foundation was founded as a nonprofit operating foundation to celebrate and encourage innovation in schools.

-In 1996, Lucas, through his foundation, was one of the leading proponents of the E-Rate program in the universal service fund, which was enacted as part of the Telecommunications Act.
+In 1996, The Telecommunications Act was enacted, with The George Lucas Educational Foundation being one of the leading proponents of the E-Rate program in the universal service fund.

-In 2005, George Lucas gave $1 million to help build the Martin Luther King Jr. Memorial on the National Mall in Washington, D.C.
+In 2005, George Lucas donated $1 million to help build the Martin Luther King Jr. Memorial on the National Mall in Washington, D.C., commemorating Martin Luther King Jr.

-On September 19, 2006, the University of Southern California announced that George Lucas donated $175–180 million to his alma mater to expand the film school.
-This donation is the largest single donation to USC and the largest gift to a film school anywhere.
+On September 19, 2006, George Lucas donated between $175 and $180 million to the University of Southern California's film school, his alma mater.
+It was the largest single donation to USC and the largest gift to a film school.

 In 2006, George Lucas was inducted into the Science Fiction Hall of Fame.